rafaelmosquim/forge/paper/paper-todo.md

     - Changes process‑level balances.
     - Changes plant totals.
     - Changes an aggregate metric (e.g., tCO₂e/t steel at Finished).
-- [ ] **Aluminum proof‑of‑concept**:
+- [ ] **Aluminum sector demonstration**:
-  - One short example showing that aluminum can be modeled with the same descriptor + YAML stack (even if no gas routing).
+  - One short example showing that aluminum runs through the same descriptor + YAML stack and core pipeline as steel, highlighting that it is a fully integrated sector with a current baseline dataset (min/max variants still to come).
 - [ ] Add a small **“Results / Demonstration”** section tying the above into 1–2 figures/tables.

 ### 3.4 Related work and comparisons